mbroadst/amqp10-link-cache/README.md

   .then(function() {
     // defaults for sender:
     var senderOpts = {
-      bypassPurge: false      // set to true to disable purging after ttl
+      bypassPurge: false,      // set to true to disable purging after ttl
       bypassCache: false      // set to true to disable caching this link };

     // defaults for receiver:
     var receiverOpts = {
-      bypassPurge: true      // receivers will bypass purge by default
+      bypassPurge: true,      // receivers will bypass purge by default
       bypassCache: false
     };

     return Promise.all([